Fort Bragg

 Support for Military and Families

-Fort Bragg’s size and resources bring education, career, and volunteer opportunities for military families that smaller military towns aren’t able to support.
-Because of the close relationship with Fayetteville in particular, you'll find lots of options for education and volunteering.
+Fort Bragg’s size and resources bring education, career, and volunteer opportunities for military families that smaller military towns can’t support.
+Because of the close relationship with Fayetteville in particular, there are many educational and volunteering opportunities.

 Fayetteville State University, Fayetteville Technical Community College, and Campbell University are three top schools in close commute.

-On Fort Bragg, Army Community Services Volunteer Program and the Red Cross at Womack Army Medical Center, Fayetteville Animal Protection Society, and NC Veterans Park offer plenty of chances to donate your time.
+On post, Fort Bragg, the Army Community Services Volunteer Program, the Red Cross at Womack Army Medical Center, Fayetteville Animal Protection Society, and NC Veterans Park offer plenty of chances to donate your time.
+Fitness is a priority, with over a dozen fitness centers, many with 24/7 access.
+Find information about fitness centers, classes, events and registration for 24/7 access.

-Career transferability may cause concern, depending on your profession.
+Career transferability may cause concern, depending on the profession.
 It's not unusual for military spouses to commute north to Raleigh and cities in between to look for work.
-Take a look at the biggest employers near Fort Bragg: Cape Fear Valley Health Systems, Department of Defense, County Board of Education, The City of Fayetteville, and Cumberland County.
+Take a look at the biggest employers near Fort Bragg: Cape Fear Valley Health Systems, Department of Defense, County Board of Education, the City of Fayetteville, and Cumberland County.

 Some more helpful links: